SSL-ACTX/aienlarger-py/README.md

 ## ⚠️ Disclaimer

 This library is **unofficial** and not affiliated with or endorsed by AI Enlarger or its developers.
 Use at your own discretion and comply with any terms of service or usage limits set by AI Enlarger.
+All trademarks and copyrights related to AI Enlarger are the property of their respective owners.

+This project is intended for **educational** and **interoperability purposes** only.

 ---